 (h) The Environmental Management Commission may rescind a variance that was previously granted if the Environmental Management Commission discovers through inspection or reporting that the conditions of the variance are not met or that the facts no longer support the conclusions in Subparagraphs (d)(1) and (2) of this Rule.

-(i) An owner of a UST system who is aggrieved by a decision of the Environmental Management Commission to deny or rescind a variance, may commence a contested case by filing a petition under G.S.
+(i) An owner of an UST system who is aggrieved by a decision of the Environmental Management Commission to deny or rescind a variance or to conditionally grant a variance may commence a contested case by filing a petition pursuant to G.S.
 150B-23 within 60 days after receipt of the decision.

 Authority G.S.
 143-215.3(a)(15); 143B-282(a)(2)(h).